 The Severn School of O&G invites all Specialty Trainees to attend their ARCP.
 This is to facilitate personal feedback, both to and from the trainee.

 The panel spends the morning considering all the trainees’ evidence and makes a judgement about the trainee's suitability to progress to the next stage of training, as judged by the trainee’s ability to meet the RCOG Requirement for Clinical Progression.
 In the afternoon the trainee is invited to meet a minimum of two members of the panel.

 The outcome will be discussed with the trainee along with a review of their training to date and together the trainee and panel members will formulate a plan for the future.
 The trainee will also have the opportunity to meet the Training Programme Director (TPD) to discuss their form R for Revalidation.

 Following the ARCP the completed ARCP outcome form will be added to the trainees’ e-portfolios for future reference.

 The date to attend their ARCP will be sent to all trainees.
 If a trainee is not able to attend the panel they must notify the Specialty Support Manager as soon as possible.
 It is not mandatory for trainees to attend their ARCP if their Educational Supervisor has recommended and outcome 1, but many trainees value the opportunity to give and receive feedback.

 Trainees will be expected to ensure that their e-portfolio is up to date and submit the small amount of paperwork to the Specialty Support Manager at Severn PGME 5 days before the ARCP.

 What Assessment Criteria are used for ARCP

-Progression through training is measured against the standards set out in the RCOG Matrix of Educational Progression.
+Progression through training is measured against the standards set out in the RCOG standards of Educational Progression.